simonbromfield/GET-Community-Dashboard-V2/README.md

 # GET Community Dashboard - V2

-This repository contains the code for [GET Community Dashbaord].
+This repository contains the code for GET Community Dashbaord.
 This guide will explain how to install Docker, clone the repository, and run the dashboard and it's required websocket locally, from your terminal.

 ## Installation